SelF-Eval: Self-supervised Fine-grained Dialogue Evaluation: Experimental Results and Analysis

 \subsection{Experiments on FED (Q2)}

 Table \ref{FED} shows the experimental results on FED data.
 In both dialogue and turn-level evaluations, Spearman correlations between the model-generated scores and the corresponding human evaluation scores are computed.
-All models are fine-tuned on DailyDialog++ and the RoBERTa-base models are all first pre-trained on Empathetic Dialogue, ConvAI-2, and DailyDialog.
+Models are trained in the same setting as experiments on DSTC-9.